 Because of this, you have to be mindful of what kind of questions you ask.
 For example, avoid any questions designed to test knowledge if the software you’re using isn’t sophisticated enough to know if someone has navigated away from the page to look up the answers.

-There are tools like HireVue—or even a simpler tool like Loom—that can help with these kinds of screens.
+There are video interviewing tools like HireVue—or even a simpler tool like Loom—that can help with these kinds of screens.

 Some of these tools have started integrating AI with NLP (natural language processing) capabilities to transcribe and later summarise conversations.
-Make sure that the AI’s recommender or summariser algorithm is queriable - i.e. you can verify why it summarised a candidate’s answer in a specific way.
+Make sure that the AI’s recommender or summarizer algorithm is queriable - i.e., you can verify why it summarised a candidate’s answer in a specific way.

 Communication is time-consuming when assessing candidates at scale.